 The charts can be transferred to the Output Viewer for storage and later export, or they can be transferred to a QTT worksheet.
 To do this, click on the corresponding icons in the top right corner of the toolbar:

 Insert into Output Viewer and Send to QTT Worksheet.

 To export or print a chart directly, you can use the usual icons in the top right of the window:

-Copy to clipboard, Print and Export.
+Copy, Print and Export.